AyerCLY/Final-project/Ballot-fee-frontend/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is the completed code for the Ballot DAPP.
+This is the completed code for the Ballot with transaction fee DAPP.

 ## To Install